sanglantes/hearsay/README.md

 - `unforget`: Cancel a scheduled data deletion.
 Usage: `+unforget`
 - `help`: Get information on a command.
 Usage: `+help [command]`
 - `readability`: Calculate the Flesch-Kincaid readability score of your messages (10,000 limit).
 Usage: `+readability`
-- `retrain`: Refit the SVM classification model.
+- `retrain`: Refit the classification model.
 This can be done every 2 hours.
 Add the --cm flag for evaluation statistics (heavy).
-To ignore inactive nicks, provide the --past flag together with the number of days of inactivity before cutoff.
-Usage: `+retrain [--cm] [--past <days>]`
+To ignore inactive nicks, provide the --past flag with the number of days of inactivity before being cut off.
+To include BERT embeddings, append the --bert flag.
+NOTE: Using BERT is very slow with minimal accuracy gain.
+This is compounded when used in conjunction with --cm.
+Usage: `+retrain [--cm, --bert, --past <days>]`
 - `about`: Information about hearsay.
 Usage: `+about`
 - `sentiment`: Extract the sentiment (positive, neutral, or negative) from a message.
 Usage: `+sentiment <message>`
 - `me`: Statistics about yourself.
 Usage: `+me`